Flone-dnb/nameless-engine/docs/Manual.md

 }
 ```

+`markShaderCpuWriteResourceAsNeedsUpdate` will notify the engine if your node is spawned, otherwise it won't do anything so that your "update" functions will only be called while your node is spawned.

-If you assigned your custom shaders to the material of your `CustomMeshNode` than we don't need to do anything else.
+If you assigned your custom shaders to the material of your `CustomMeshNode` then we don't need to do anything else.

 ## Adding support for new types for serialization/deserialization